ESPN's Stephen A. Smith on Shohei Ohtani: Angels star using interpreter hurts baseball

 Smith’s comments drew a visceral reaction online.

-ESPN didn’t immediately respond to Fox News’ request for comment.
-The Angels nor the MLB Players’ Association immediately responded to Fox News’ request for comment.
+Major League Baseball didn't immediately respond to Fox News' request for comment.

-Smith didn’t comment on the controversial statement, instead focusing his attention on the Milwaukee Bucks and their NBA Finals runs.
+ESPN referred to Smith's clarification post.
+He explained his comments in a separate Twitter video.

 Ohtani is making his first All-Star Game appearance and will likely hit and pitch at Coors Field for the American League.